-To be considered for admission to the MS program, a graduate applicant must meet the minimum eligibility requirements of the CCEE Department (listed below) and the university as listed in the Graduate Bulletin.
-Admission to MS program in CCEE primarily depends on GPA and GRE* scores.
+To be considered for admission to the MS program, a graduate applicant must meet the minimum eligibility requirements of the CCEE Department (listed below) and the university as listed in the University Catalog.
+Admission to MS program in CCEE primarily depends on GPA.

 - The minimum GPA is 2.85 for US students, and 3.0 for international students.

 - TOEFL requirements are imposed by the University, and the minimum score is 80 for the TOEFL internet-based score or 6.5 for the IELTS.